A Church That Plants Churches

 How Does Trinity Plan to Plant Churches?

 We plan to plant churches using a team concept.
 Our increasing community will maintain close ties.
 We eventually hope to share as much administration cost as possible, even sharing office space when it is convenient.
 We may even share executives in the future if feasible.
 As a team we plan to work together to train church planters, and to plant a new church every 3-5 years.
 In 2015 we launched our first church plant, Three Rivers Church (PCA) near Grand Lake with Rev Mark Kuiper and eleven families.
-In 2018 we launched Hope Church in Bartlesville which averages about 100 each Sunday.
+In 2018 we launched Hope Church in Bartlesville which averages about 100 on Sunday.
 Each of our church plants have their own PCA-ordained teaching elder to lead and guide the congregation under the oversight of the Hills and Plains Presbytery of the PCA.